trembel/BLELog/README.md

 #### Any other kind of strange terminal/TUI behaviour:
 While the default CURSES tui contains much more information, it sometimes does not play nice with certain terminal emulators on some platforms.

 Using a different terminal emulator (for example Terminal vs cmd.exe in windows) often fixes the problem.

-If the TUI seems to 'flicker', reducing the update rate (`curse_tui_interva` in `config.py`) can help.
+If the TUI seems to 'flicker', reducing the update rate (`curse_tui_interval` in `config.py`) can help.

 As a last resort, you can always fall back on the plain console TUI.
 (`tui_mode=TUI_Mode.CONSOLE` in `config.py`).
 It contains much less information, but is much more compatible.

 The console TUI does not support the 'g' shortcut to open the live data display.
 The `plotter_open_by_default` toggle in `config.py` can be used if the plot is needed.